malares/STeM-Scientifc-Paper-Mining-Tool/README.md

 ==========

-STeM is written in Python3 and should run on all platforms, but I have only tested it on Linux Ubuntu and Windows 8.
-However, for Windows machines I could not find a free available command-line based pdf-to-text converter, so you can use Acrobat reader to manually convert the .pdf files to .txt and use the text files instead.
+STeM is written in Python3 and should run on all platforms, but I have only tested it on Linux Ubuntu and Windows 10.

 Requirements: